g-czajk/Scroll-indicator/readme.md

+## Scroll indicator

+It's a simple feature to use inside of an app or a website.
+Its purpose is to indicate what part of the app's element (e.g. main or article, etc.) has been scrolled by the user.

-## Wskaźnik pozycji scrolla w danej sekcji
+## Wskaźnik pozycji scrolla

-Jest to prosty "feature" do wykorzystania w aplikacji/na stronie WWW, którego zadaniem jest pokazywanie jaka część danej sekcji (np. main) została przescrollowana przez użytkownika.
+Jest to prosty "feature" do wykorzystania w aplikacji lub na stronie WWW, którego zadaniem jest pokazywanie jaka część danej sekcji (np. main, article, itp.) została przescrollowana przez użytkownika.